 3) Tree Update Performance: To measure the efficiency of multi-GPU tree updates in G-PICS, both paging and nonpaging approaches are implemented and performance are evaluated against Scratch under the same set-up, e.g. tree update performance under four GPUs is measured against Scratch using four GPUs.
-According to Figure 19, the paging approach outperforms the non-paging approach using Multi-GPU with a similar trend as a single GPU.
+According to Figure 22, the paging approach outperforms the non-paging approach using Multi-GPU with a similar trend as a single GPU.
 This is again in compliance with the update cost in Equation (3).
 Due to high communication cost among multiple GPUs, the multi-GPU update procedure is less scalable than query processing algorithms.

 4) Scalability to larger data: We also demonstrate that by using multiple GPU cards, we are able to handle much larger datasets.
-Figure 20 shows such experiments for processing two million input queries in G-PICS using multiple GPU cards.
-Since in processing point search queries, each query just intersects with one leaf node, and has a single output, we are able to process much larger datasets comparing to other queries.
+Figure 23 shows such experiments for processing two million input queries in G-PICS using multiple GPU cards.
 As mentioned in Section IV, query processing in G-PICS using multiple GPU cards is done in three steps: (1) query registering on the master GPU, (2) copying query lists from the master GPU to other GPUs, and (3) leaf nodes' data lists processing and outputting the results on each GPU.
 Query registering is done on the master GPU using logarithmic tree search; therefore, by increasing the input dataset size, this cost increases in a logarithmic manner.
 Since the number of input queries is fixed, the cost of copying the query lists from the master GPU to other GPUs using multiple CUDA streams and direct GPU-To-GPU transfer does not change by increasing the input data size.
 However, the fewer the number of GPU cards, the higher the cost of transferring those lists to each GPU.
 This is because each GPU holds more leaf nodes' data lists.
 Considering the cost of leaf nodes' data lists processing, in point search queries, this cost does not increase a lot by increasing the input dataset - each query just intersects with one leaf node.
 Therefore, query processing time in processing point search queries follows a logarithmic increase by increasing the input dataset size.
 However, in other query processing types (range search, within-distance search, and kNNs), the same query range is used for all datasets.
 Therefore, increasing the input dataset size leads to increase in the volume of data to be processed, and accordingly increase in the output size for each query.
 Consequently, query processing time in those queries follows a linear increase by increasing the input dataset size.
 On the other hand, by adding more GPU cards, query processing time decreases linearly.
 Therefore, by adding more GPU cards, not only processing larger datasets is possible, but also linear speedup in terms of query processing performance is achieved.
 Thus, we can conclude that query processing algorithms within G-PICS scale very well across multiple GPU cards.